<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 For instance, redundancy manifests as repeated calls to the same function from different locations in the system or the duplication of references pointing to identical data.
 Redundancy is also evident in duplicated execution time within a function, surplus memory, files, or processes.

-Within a distributed system, an extra memory segment, file (such as a database), or an additional process can be conceptualized using the term: nodes.
-A redundant node refers to any node that isn't indispensable for the correct functioning of the distributed system.
+Within a distributed system, nodes can refer to an extra memory segment, file (such as a database), or process.
+A redundant node is any node that isn't indispensable for the correct functioning of the distributed system.
 Simply put, any node contributing beyond the bare minimum functionality of the system is considered extraneous and redundant.

 In a distributed system, there are numerous replicated functions and components.
 While adding nodes to a system helps the system perform better, not every added node is essential for the system.